A 'duty' to chase Ahmaud Arbery? Jury in murder trial hears clashing accounts | Law-Order

 Dunikoski, who spoke for about an hour, told the jury that at most Arbery could be accused of trespass after jurors saw security-camera videos of him, dressed in his running clothes, walking around the half-built house on several nights in late 2019 or 2020.
 The defendants have argued that they had a right to try to detain Arbery under Georgia's citizen's arrest law, which was repealed in the wake of outrage over the killing.

-For the felony murder charges, the prosecution does not have to show the defendants intended to kill Arbery.
-They only need to prove that the men assaulted him, by driving at him or wielding the shotgun at him, or falsely imprisoned him using their trucks, and that one of those underlying felony crimes caused Arbery's death.
+For the felony murder charges, the prosecution does not have to show anyone intended to kill Arbery.
+They only need to prove that the men falsely imprisoned him or assaulted him using the shotgun and their trucks, and that one of those underlying felony crimes caused Arbery's death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)